deeplearning4j/deeplearning4j/eigenvector.md

 In the graph above, we show how the same vector v can be situated differently in two coordinate systems, the x-y axes in black, and the two other axes shown by the red dashes.
 In the first coordinate system, v = (1,1), and in the second, v = (1,0), but v itself has not changed.
 Vectors and matrices can therefore be abstracted from the numbers that appear inside the brackets.

 This has profound and almost spiritual implications, one of which is that there exists no natural coordinate system, and mathematical objects in n-dimensional space are subject to multiple descriptions.
 (Changing matrices' bases also makes them easier to manipulate.)

+A change of basis for vectors is roughly analogous to changing the base for numbers; i.e. the quantity nine can be described as 9 in base 10, as 1001 in binary (base two), and as 30 in base three.

 ## <a name="entropy">Entropy & Information Gain</a>